crspybits/SMSyncServer/README.md

 ## 5) Adding the iOSFramework into your own Xcode project

+* You must call the iOS client from Swift, not Objective-C, because the iOS client API uses some Swift features that are not compatible with Objective-C (tuples, enums with associated values, and String enum's).

 * Drag the file `iOSFramework/Code/Signin/SMGoogleCredentials.swift` into your Xcode project.
 This .swift file depends on the Google Sign In Framework (see next step), which is not linked into the SMSyncServer framework, and so isn't explicitly part of the SMSyncServer framework.

 * You need most of the code in your App Delegate from the example AppDelegate.swift file-- all of it except for that using Core Data.
 See the method `didFinishLaunchingWithOptions` and the method: